 Packaging, in-store, and point-of-sale communications are forms of marketing that are primarily directed to the person making the food purchasing decision, which almost always is an adult gatekeeper.
 Therefore, these types of communications are not covered under CFBAI’s Core Principles.

-In digital media, when audience composition is known, CFBAI considers advertising to be primarily directed to children under age 12 if 30% or more of the site, app, or content visitors are children under age 12.
+In digital media, when audience composition is known, CFBAI considers advertising to be primarily directed to children under age 13 if 30% or more of the site, app, or content visitors are children under age 13.
+Because audience measurement data for children is more readily available in the U.S. for children under age 12, CFBAI participants may apply a 27% audience threshold for children under 12 as an approximation (proxy) for a 30% audience threshold for children under 13.
 In the digital environment, however, reliable audience composition data may not be available to make this determination.
-In such cases, an ad will be deemed primarily directed to children under age 12 based on an evaluation of multiple factors.
+In such cases, an ad will be deemed primarily directed to children under age 13 based on an evaluation of multiple factors.
 These factors include age demographics for the site or digital content, an assessment of the overall nature of the content (e.g., the subject matter of the site or video, the visual content, the language used, the kind of music or audio content, the age of influencer or influencers featured in the content), and actions taken to restrict children’s access to the site or content.
 Platforms or content developers also may provide content identifier tools that indicate whether content is child-directed.
-Advertisers also can use age-targeting tools, interest-based or behavioral factors, and “do not serve” lists to avoid serving an ad to children under age 12.
+Advertisers also can use age-targeting tools, interest-based or behavioral factors, and “do not serve” lists to avoid serving an ad to children under age 13.

 CFBAI participants’ child-directed food advertising should clearly and prominently feature qualifying foods that meet CFBAI’s nutrition criteria.